History of agriculture in California: 2001–present

 In 2007–2008, the light brown apple moth controversy involved arial spraying or a pheromone formulation to try to eradicate an agricultural pest in Monterey and Santa Cruz counties and the subsequent legal challenges and public pushback.

 In the 2000s and 2010s, Californians voted for propositions which established new protections for farm animals.
 2008 California Proposition 2 and 2018 California Proposition 12 both established minimum requirements for farming egg-laying hens, breeding pigs, and calves raised for veal.

 Few veal and pig factory farm operations exist in California, so these propositions mostly affect farmers who raise California's 15 million egg-laying hens.

+The 2022–2023 California floods devastated berry and greens cultivation areas, and impacted worker housing.